 APPC-14: Are the examples that can be found at ftp://ftp.ihe.net/TF_Implementation_Material/ITI/examples/APPC useful to implementors?
 Please suggest other examples or corrections/improvements to the current ones.

 APPC-17: Author information from multiple authors cannot be correlated in a policy.
 This means that it is currently not possible to have a policy that requires an author to have, e.g., a specific identifier and a specific authorRole.
 The profile mitigates this by limiting author metadata to the authorPerson ID and the authorInstitution ID.
 Is this restriction to prohibitive?

+APPC-18: Appendix P in this supplement is an empty placeholder for an updated Appendix P, which will be created by CP-ITI-948.
+The appendix is aiming to assist readers in creating privacy policies and in deciding when to use APPC or BPPC.

 Closed Issues